- Luxury shared accommodation in an authentic Karoo cottage

 - 2 half day hands-on cooking classes with resident chef Camilla Comins

-- Includes all meals
+- Includes 2 three course meals

 - Meet and greet local food producers and use Karoo produce such as lamb, venison, olives, figs and award winning local cheese and olive oil in cooking classes.